 Buying gap insurance online

-If you don’t already have an auto insurance policy or your current insurer doesn’t offer gap coverage, you can buy gap insurance online.
-An online insurance provider can be a good way to request quotes quickly and find an affordable policy.
+If you do not already have an auto insurance policy or your current insurer doesn’t offer gap coverage, you can buy gap insurance online.
+An online insurance provider can be an effective way to request quotes quickly and find an affordable policy.

-“Requesting and comparing multiple quotes from an online site may be the most convenient way to find a policy at the lowest price,” Adams says.
+“Requesting and comparing multiple quotes from an online site may be the most convenient way to find a policy at the lowest price,” says Laura Adams, a personal finance and insurance expert in Vero Beach, Florida.

 Buy car insurance online: Here’s how to get auto insurance instantly